mongodb/snooty/README.md

 NOTE: This will modify the `ComponentFactory.js` file directly.
 To undo this, you can run `git restore src/components/ComponentFactory.js` to get the file back to its original state.

 To perform a dry run i.e. the `ComponentFactory.js` file does not get updated, the `FILTER_DRY_RUN` property can be provided and set to `true`.
 This will log the resulting code that would have been written to the file only.

+## Unified TOC (L1 and L2s)

+### Requirements

+The Unified TOC requires the `GATSBY_USE_UNIFIED_TOC` feature flag to be enabled.
+This feature flag is temporary and will be removed once the Unified TOC is officially launched.
+Without this flag enabled, the legacy TOC will be displayed instead.

+Additionally, the `GATSBY_UNIFIED_TOC_DEV_MODE` environment variable needs to be set to handle active link styling on 404 pages (pages that are not included in the build) within the Unified TOC navigation.
+Without this environment variable, active styling will not be applied correctly on 404 pages.

+`GATSBY_USE_UNIFIED_TOC` can be added to your `.env.development` and both can be added to your `.env.production` file.

+### Local, Preview Builds

+The `GATSBY_UNIFIED_TOC_DEV_MODE` environment variable is required for handling 404 pages correctly in non-development environments.
+This includes:

+- Local production builds (using `npm run build` and `npm run serve`)
+- Preview builds

+This environment variable forces all links in the Unified TOC to be client-side links, which enables the custom 404 page to render while preserving the Unified TOC and show the correct active state in the navigation.

+For preview builds, writers need to ensure this environment variable is added to their Netlify configuration.

+Note: The custom 404 page is only visible in non-development builds.
+In development mode (`npm run develop`), Gatsby serves its own default 404 page.

 ### Useful Resources